 In 2013 the LYOS introduced a quality and development manager to co-ordinate YOS work in relation to quality standards.
 Feedback from the last national SQS HMIP inspection in 2014 was positive, but highlighted some areas for improvement.
 Since the audit the LYOS has developed a continuous improvement cycle.
 This cycle involves the YOS undertaking an internal inspection following the HMIP full joint inspection (FJI) or SQS format a minimum of once a year.
 The learning from the inspection is fed back to staff and managers, and any reoccurring or emerging national issues are considered for more tailored thematic inspection throughout the year.
-Notably during 2015/16 a thematic audit was conducted in relation to victim issues highlighted in the HMIP inspection.
-Additionally practice development training input sessions were held with all case managers on a bi monthly basis, focuses on learning from the SQS and thematic audits.
-The priority issues moving into 2016/17 involve reviewing the effectiveness of Asset Plus implementation against inspection standards, and feeding emerging issues from the annual SQS into staff feedback and practice development sessions.
+Additionally practice development training input sessions were held with all case managers and focuses on learning from the internal SQS and thematic audits.
+The priority issues moving into 2017/18 involve reviewing the effectiveness of Asset Plus against inspection standards, and looking to improve intervention planning together with emerging issues from the annual SQS.